nikhilkalhan92/The-Wrestling-Pub/README.md

 ## SOLVED BUGS

 I had quite a few errors after using the HTML Validator.
-I have amended them all and tied up the code.
+I have amended them all and made sure the code is all correct and neat.

 I had no errors on my CSS

 ### 4. LANGUAGES USED

 ### PROGRAMS USED: